zauberzeug/field_friend/README.md

 ./main.py
 ```

-This will start the simulated robot and open the user interface in your browser.
+This will open the user interface with a simulated robot in your browser.

 NOTE: The software is intended to run on Linux and Unix systems.
 If you are using windows please consider running in a Docker container or virtual machine.

 ## On Real Hardware